-The first two weeks are free, so if you’re not happy, you can cancel your subscription at any time during those initial 14 days.
-But we’re confident that DailyChatter will become an indispensable part of your morning.
+Your first two weeks are free, so if you’re not happy with DailyChatter you can cancel your subscription at any time during those initial 14 days.
+We’re confident that DailyChatter will become a valuable and highly anticipated part of your morning.

 In a world filled with crisis, complexity, and conflict, and with global economic forces binding nations as never before, to be an informed human being is both harder and more important than it has ever been.
 Yet we are frenetically busy, working longer and harder than ever and swamped by information, much of it noise.

-Our commitment is to be your informed, impartial and concise guide to the world every weekday and to do so without ever losing sight of our humanity or our sense of humor.
+Our commitment is to be your informed, impartial and concise guide to the world every weekday and to do so without ever losing sight of our humanity.

 We look forward to having you with us.

-We’ve made DailyChatter extremely affordable — just $15 a year — because we care deeply about expanding your knowledge of the important developments happening each day around the world.
-At a cost of just $1.25 a month, or about 5 cents a day, there’s no smarter investment you can make.
+We’ve made DailyChatter incredibly affordable — just $15 a year — because we care deeply about expanding your knowledge of the important developments happening each day around the world.
+At a cost of just $1.25 a month, or a little more than 5 cents an edition, there’s no smarter investment you can make.

 Better still, the first two weeks of the newsletter are free.
 If you aren’t impressed with DailyChatter, you can cancel your subscription at any time during the first two weeks and your credit card will not be charged.
 We’re confident that you’ll find yourself looking forward to each day’s edition with its special insight and perspective on vital international news events.

-It’s ironic that here in the early 21st century, it is the original 18th century business model for journalism that seems to be working best.
+It’s ironic that here in the early 21st century, it is the original 18th century business model for journalism that seems to work best.
 Once again, readers paying a subscription fee or newsstand price for the news they consume is “the” essential value proposition and DailyChatter adopted it from the outset.

-We have only one mission and that is to make you better informed about the world and to do so in an amount of time that is commensurate with our incredibly busy lives.
-We have no allegiance other than to you, our readers.
+We have only one mission and that is to make you better informed about the world, and only one allegiance which is to you, our subscribers.